dangarfield/garcon-magic-bartender/README.md

 -- Walk through with models with Bijeesh and Abhiram, it seems to be fairly solid -- The drinks predictor is very basic, purely based on that users' location.
 As these profile attributes are random assigned, it is difficult at this stage to group typical drinkers together (eg, girls night out table -> wine, stag do table -> beer).
 Think about how we could / should plant this data
 -- Potentially add additional metadata to the users, such as age, income, etc, but again, faking this data is messy.
 Could we maybe find som real world drinkers profile information to replace our randomly assigned one?
+-- Add a graphic representation of the training data, eg, plot all journeys on a graph so we can movement trends which will help explain the models